GrzywN/tip-calculator-app-main/docs/README.md

 ### Continued development

-I'll improve this solution in the future, based on suggestions and testing.
+I'll improve this solution in the future, based on your suggestions and testing.

 ## Author